zacharytamas/bakers-dozen/README.md

 # bakers-dozen

 A Baker's Dozen Solitaire game.

+This is a semester project for the Software Engineering course at Kennesaw State University.

-Contributors:
+## Contributors:

 [Zachary Jones](https://github.com/zacharytamas)